 What should we do while we are in Nashville?

-Generally speaking, our recommendations are typically based on:
+Generally speaking, our answer is typically based on:

 - the type of music you enjoy

 - whether you are driving or flying into Nashville (thus, whether you’ll have access to a cab or rental car)

 - where you are staying (and if you have a car or not)